 Addiction affects each individual person differently.
-Furthermore, causes for the development of addiction may differ from person to person.
+Furthermore, the causes of the development of addiction may differ from person to person.
 However, grief and trauma are two of the most common underlying causes of addiction.
 To give an example, according to The National Council on Alcohol and Drug Dependence, widowers over the age of 75 have the highest rate of alcoholism in our country.
 Both grief and trauma can play a major role in fueling addictive behaviors, even after a person gets help through treatment.

-To help individuals move past a life of addiction, they must also identify and confront the causes of their addiction.
+To help individuals move past life of addiction, they must also identify and confront the causes of their addiction.
 So, during recovery, it’s important for individuals to address unresolved grief and trauma.

 How Grief and Trauma are Relatable Concepts

 During our lifespans, the chances are high that we will experience some type of trauma.
 And, grieve over the loss of loved ones, friends, and missed opportunities.
 Furthermore, these emotions can arise during any time of life, whether we’re young or old.
 During younger years, friends can be lost to suicide or health issues as well as when we’re older.
 While change is difficult and sometimes unforeseeable, the effects can be long-lasting and debilitating to mental health.

 What is Trauma?

 Before a person can identify and confront why they are still grieving, we must understand how grief comes about.
 In many cases, trauma leads to the development of grief.
 But, grief can also come as a result of change.
 For example, a person may grieve over their younger years during retirement as they see the dawn of a new age in life.
 However, for many individuals, the reason for grieving stems from trauma.
 Circumstances which can be identified as traumatic can include:

 - The loss of a loved one

 - Military combat